mercadopago/devsite-docs/guides/checkout-pro/integrate-chopro-mobile.en.md

 > WARNING
 >
-> Discontinuation Notice
+> Deprecation Notice
 >
-> As of November 29, 2023, the WebView integration model was deprecated, that is, those integrations that include a login attempt from an embedded browser.
-Carry out your Checkout Pro integration for mobile applications using one of the options detailed below.
+> As of November 29th of 2023, the WebView integration model was deprecated.
+This refers to those integrations that include a login attempt from an embedded browser.
+Integrate Checkout Pro for mobile applications following one of the options detailed below.

 # Integrate Checkout Pro for Mobile